Tōgō Heihachirō

-Tōgō Heihachirō (東郷 平八郎), served as a gensui or admiral of the fleet in the Imperial Japanese Navy and became one of Japan's greatest naval heroes.
+Tōgō Heihachirō (東郷 平八郎) was a Japanese naval officer who served as a gensui or admiral of the fleet in the Imperial Japanese Navy and became one of Japan's greatest naval heroes.
 As Commander-in-Chief of the Combined Fleet during the Russo-Japanese War of 1904–1905, he successfully confined the Russian Pacific naval forces to Port Arthur before winning a decisive victory over a relieving fleet at Tsushima in May 1905.
 Western journalists called Tōgō "the Nelson of the East".
 He remains deeply revered as a national hero in Japan, with shrines and streets named in his honour.